 Verse 26: And whereas they commanded to leave the stump of the tree roots; thy kingdom shall be sure unto thee, after that thou shalt have known that the heavens do rule.

 This was the good news.
 His kingdom was slated to remain his and not another’s in spite of his predicted insanity.
-While the king surely understood the negative implications of the flourishing tree followed by its destruction, Daniel’s revelation of a seven year time slot in which he would behave much like a cow must have seemed humorously absurd to him in the extreme.
-But, he didn’t laugh, at least, at first.
+While the king surely understood the negative implications of the flourishing tree followed by its destruction, Daniel’s revelation of a seven-year time slot in which he would behave much like a bovine must have seemed humorously absurd to him in the extreme.
+But he didn’t laugh, at least, at first.

 “For months the judgment of God lingered.
 But instead of being led to repentance by this forbearance, the king indulged his pride until he lost confidence in the interpretation of the dream, and jested at his former fears.”